 - 1/2 teaspoon cumin

 - 1/4 teaspoon cayenne pepper (or to taste)

 - 1/4 cup chopped fresh parsley

-Make the pastry by adding the flour, butter, baking powder, salt and thyme to a food processor.
-Pulse a few times until the mixture resembles course crumbs.
-With the machine running, slowly pour the ice water through the feed tube and continue running just until a dough ball forms.
+Make the pastry dough by adding the all-purpose flour, unsalted butter, baking powder, salt and fresh thyme to a food processor.
+Pulse a few times until the mixture resembles coarse crumbs.
+With the food processor running, slowly pour the ice water through the feed tube and continue running just until a dough ball forms.
 Wrap in plastic and refrigerate for at least 1 hour.

-While the pastry is chilling, add the beef to a large saute pan along with the onions, garlic, cumin, garlic powder, thyme, oregano, cayenne, black pepper and salt.
-Cook until the beef is browned then stir in the beef stock and red wine.
-Continue cooking for another 5 minutes then stir in the parsley, remove from the heat and let cool.
+While the pastry is chilling, add the ground beef to a large saute pan along with the diced onions, minced garlic, ground cumin, garlic powder, fresh thyme, dried oregano, cayenne, ground black pepper and salt.
+Cook until the beef is browned and then stir in the beef stock and red wine.
+Continue cooking for another 5 minutes and then stir in the parsley.
+Remove from the heat and allow to cool.

-Roll out the pastry to about a 10" piece and cut out 8 large (approx. 4") circles.
-Fill 4 of the circles with equal amounts of the cooled beef mixture and top with the remaining 4 circles.
-Use a fork to crimp the edges and place on a baking sheet lined with parchment paper.
+Roll out the pastry to about a 10" round and cut out 8 large (approx. 4") circles.
+Fill 4 of the circles with equal amounts of the cooled ground beef mixture and top with the remaining 4 circles.
+Use a fork to crimp the edges closed and place on a baking sheet lined with parchment paper.
 Bake for 40 - 45 minutes or until the pastry is a light golden brown.
-Both the pastry and beef recipes can be doubled.
+Note that both the pastry and beef recipes can be doubled.